 “I always knew I wanted to do something medical in my career.
-I wasn’t sure I would get the grades to go into paramedicine, but I really worked hard in Year 12 and was so pleased to get a place in the course.
+But I wasn’t sure I would get the grades to go into paramedicine.
+However, I really worked hard in Year 12 and was so pleased to get a place in the course.
 I loved it as soon as I got to CSU.

 “The course has changed my life.
 When I started I was 17 and really shy, but now I’m a lot more confident.
 I was initially really nervous about ‘taking centre stage’ in practicals and things like that, but it felt like everyone was in the same position and understood what was happening, so I felt really supported.
 I stayed calm throughout the incident with my dad and in the hospital I felt calmer than my family as I understood what was happening and what needed to be done.”